zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 - `msgName`: String.
 The message name, `recorder_slice_start`.
 - `startUtcMs`：Number.
 The time (ms) in UTC when the recording starts (the starting time of the first slice file).
 - `discontinueUtcMs`：Number.
 In most cases, this field is the same as `startUtcMs`.
 When the recording is interrupted, the Agora Cloud Recording service automatically resumes the recording and  triggers this event.
 In this case, the value of this field is the time (ms) in UTC when the last slice file stops.
-- `mixedAllUser`:  String.
+- `mixedAllUser`:  Boolean.
 Whether the audio and video of all users are mixed into a single file.
-  - `"true"`: All users are recorded in a single file.
+  - `true`: All users are recorded in a single file.
-  - `"false"`: Each user is recorded separately.
+  - `false`: Each user is recorded separately.
 - `streamUid`: String.
 User ID.
 The user whose audio or video is recorded in the file.
 In composite mode, `streamUid` is `0`.
 - `trackType`: String.
 Type of the recorded file.
   - `"audio"`: Audio file.